 Kents Cavern in Torquay is reopening on Saturday 11 July so you’ll be able to step into the Stone Age once again.
 Walking through the labyrinth of caverns, you’re surrounded by 400 million year old rocks and spectacular stalagmites and stalactites.
 The perfect all-weather attraction the caves are a cool 14 degrees centigrade all year round, reputedly the warmest in Britain so no jacket required!

-Many of the attractions have been affected by coronavirus but are planning to re-open soon.
+Many of the attractions have been affected by coronavirus restrictions.
 For the latest information check out The English Riviera website

 Where to stay on the English Riviera